Vadimohka/Programming-of-mobile-applications-2025/README.md

 1. Minumum 3 different unit categories (distance, weight, currency, etc)
 2. At least 3 different units in each category.
 3. Calculator-like num pad and two fields for original and converted values.
 The user should not be able to change data in these fields with default system keyboard.
-4. A keyboard and data recommend be in separate android fragments.
+4. A keyboard and data is recommended to be in separate android fragments.
    - portrait orientation: fragments are placed in a row (keyboard below data fragment)
    - landscape orientation: fragments have to be aligned in line.
 5. Create a 'premium' build flavour.